Azure/Mission-Critical-Connected/docs/reference-implementation/Getting-Started.md

 For every region that you want to deploy stamps into, you need at least two pre-provisioned VNets.
 Those will often be created by a central platform team which peering set up to a hub network.
 These VNets need to be created in the same subscription as the environment.
 Collect the resource IDs of the VNets and create/update the corresponding file in `.ado/pipelines/config/vnets-[environment].json`.
 See [`/.ado/pipelines/config/vnets-int.json`](/.ado/pipelines/config/vnets-int.json) for an example.

+See [this guide](/src/infra/README.md#networking) for more information about the VNet usage and setup.

 **After modifying the file, make sure to commit and push the changes to your Git repository.**

 #### Create environments in ADO